vrockai/pipeline-test/docs/content.md

 ---

 ## Identification of host gene-microbiome associations in colorectal cancer patients using mendelian randomization.
- 14.08.2023, _Y Xiang, C Zhang, J Wang, Y Cheng, L Wang, Y Tong, D Yan_
+ 15.08.2023, _Y Xiang, C Zhang, J Wang, Y Cheng, L Wang, Y Tong, D Yan_

-_Humans, Mendelian Randomization Analysis, Microbiota, Gastrointestinal Microbiome, East Asian People, Genome-Wide Association Study, Colorectal Neoplasms_
+_Humans, Colorectal Neoplasms, East Asian People, Gastrointestinal Microbiome, Genome-Wide Association Study, Mendelian Randomization Analysis, Microbiota_
 There are many studies indicating that alterations in the abundance of certain gut microbiota are associated with colorectal cancer (CRC).
 However, a causal relationship has not been identified due to confounding factors such as lifestyle, environmental, and possible reverse causal associations between the two.
 Furthermore, certain host gene mutations can also contribute to the development of CRC.
 However, the association between genes and gut microbes in patients with CRC has not been extensively studied.

 [Source](https://doi.org/10.1186/s12967-023-04335-9)